WISE-PaaS/example-js-docker-iothub-postgresql/Readme.md

 The **postgresql_service_name** and **iothub_service_name** must be same in WISE-PaaS Service Instance name
 ![Imgur](https://i.imgur.com/VVMcYO8.png)

+Bind the service instance to our application，and the group we define in code must be same。

     cf bs {application name} {postgresql_service_name} -c '{\"group\":\"groupFamily\"}' cf bs example-js-docker-iotpost postgresql -c '{\"group\":\"groupFamily\"}'